mambelli/git-novice2/_episodes/16-collab-branch-and-pr.md

 ~~~
 {: .output}

 Notice now that instead of saying 'main' here, it says 'add-square-array-method', showing us that our commit is on our branch.
 We've sort of glossed over it previously, but 'main' is the "default branch" in Git.
-In some older git versions this was named "master", so you may see this instead.
+In some older git versions this was named 'master', so you may see this instead.

 Our commit is now saved in our local repository.
-If you want to, you can switch back to the "main" branch by doing:
+If you want to, you can switch back to the 'main' branch by doing:

 ~~~
 git checkout main